DrChooper/teaching/Phylogeny.md

 *[find full annotation of this here](extras/newick1.md)*

 #### iTOL browser
 - paste the Newick tree into the [iTOL](https://itol.embl.de/) browser tool and click upload.
-This will show you the tree
+This will show you the tree with the taxaid numbers. [here if you are stuck](extras/newick1.md#mash-newick-with-taxaid)

+- **to display the species go to the control panel>Advanced and then scroll down to find the 'Other functions' section.
+Choose 'Autoassign taxonomy' 'NCBI'.** When the scary red panel pops up click 'assign taxonomy' and then 'reload page'.

-- Root the tree with *Liriodendron tulipifera*
+- Root the tree with *Liriodendron tulipifera* by clicking on the name.
+Go to the 'tree structure' in the drop down menu and choose 'reroot tree ...'
 - What species is Aldrovanda most closely related to in this tree?
 - Try different values for the kmer size (10â€“32) and the sketch size (1000â€“100000)
 - Do you get different trees?